GerHobbelt/cef-wiki/ChromiumUpdate.md

 The Chromium developers work very hard to introduce new features and capabilities as quickly as possible.
 Consiquently, projects like CEF that depend on Chromium must also be updated regularly.
 The update process can be complicated and must be done carefully to avoid introducing new bugs and breakage.
 Below are the steps to follow when updating CEF to work with a new Chromium revision.

 1\.
-Update to the last "green" Chromium revision by viewing the [Chromium build waterfall](http://build.chromium.org/buildbot/waterfall/console).
-Choose the most recent revision that is green for all of the Windows builders and tests.

-2\.
-Create a diff of relevant directories between the last Chromium revision and new Chromium revision.

-With CEF1 the following files should be evaluated for changes:
+Identify the commit hash for the last known compiling revision of Chromium (origin/lkcr):

 ```
-content/browser/in_process_webkit/*
-third_party/WebKit/Source/WebKit/chromium/public/*
-webkit/glue/webpreferences.h (watch for new WebKit features that may need to be enabled)
-webkit/support/simple_database_system.*
-webkit/tools/test_shell/*
+cd /path/to/chromium/src

+# Fetch the most recent Chromium sources without applying them to a branch.
+git fetch

+# Query the current value of origin/lkcr
+git log -1 origin/lkcr
 ```

+You can also view current build status on the [Chromium build waterfall](https://chromium-build.appspot.com/p/chromium/console).

+2\.
+Create a diff of relevant directories between the last Chromium commit hash and new Chromium commit hash.

 With CEF3 the following files should be evaluated for changes: